exavolt/zflo/docs/ai-agent-integration.md

 This document explores two primary workflows for this synergy:

-1.  **The AI Agent as an Executor**: The agent follows a predefined `ZFFlow` to perform a task, ensuring consistency, repeatability, and transparency.
+1.  **The AI Agent as an Executor**: The agent follows a predefined `FlowDefinition` to perform a task, ensuring consistency, repeatability, and transparency.
-2.  **The AI Agent as an Author**: The agent generates a new `ZFFlow` from a user's natural language description, creating a reusable, automated workflow.
+2.  **The AI Agent as an Author**: The agent generates a new `FlowDefinition` from a user's natural language description, creating a reusable, automated workflow.

 ---

 ## Workflow 1: The AI Agent as Executor

-In this model, a `ZFFlow` acts as a Standard Operating Procedure (SOP) that an AI agent can execute.
+In this model, a `FlowDefinition` acts as a Standard Operating Procedure (SOP) that an AI agent can execute.
 Instead of relying on a series of manual prompts, a user can simply ask the agent to run a specific flow.

 ### How It Works

-1.  **Flow Definition**: A developer or power user defines a workflow as a `ZFFlow`, where each node represents a step and its content is an instruction for the agent.
+1.  **Flow Definition**: A developer or power user defines a workflow as a `FlowDefinition`, where each node represents a step and its content is an instruction for the agent.
 2.  **Invocation**: The user asks the agent to execute the flow (e.g., "_Cascade, run the 'new-component' workflow._").
-3.  **Execution**: The agent parses the `ZFFlow` and traverses it node by node:
+3.  **Execution**: The agent parses the `FlowDefinition` and traverses it node by node:
     - It reads the instruction in the current node's `content`.
     - It uses its available tools (e.g., `write_to_file`, `run_command`, `grep_search`) to perform the action.
     - The `globalState` of the flow serves as the agent's short-term memory for the task, storing variables like file paths or user inputs.